dangarfield/beds-hackathon-2017/scenarios.md

 __Level 2__

 - The captain of the Enterprise - a bright spark by the name of James T Kirk - has asked for a status board.
 This should simply show the total number of on-board & disembarked customers in real-time.
 This will help him plan departure times better.
+- For disembarked customers - Capt Kirk would like a list of their names & cabin numbers - alphabetically ordered.
 - How you display this data is up to you - Capt Kirk doesn't much care for this _"technology stuff"_.
 But it does need to be clear, up-to-date & accurate.

 __Level 3__